bbc/http-transport/docs.md

     }
 ```

-Middlware can also be executed **for every request** using the `.use` of the client builder.
+Middleware can also be executed **for every request** using the `.use` of the client builder.
 The client builder is created using the `createBuilder` method:

 ```js
     const exampleMiddleware = require('exampleMiddleware');